aptus/FonB-Documentation/INSTALLATION/INSTALLATION.md

 ___
 <a name="configuration"/>
 ###5.
 Installation & Configuration
 The [download link](http://www.aptus.com/download.html) will provide you `phoneb.tar` file.
 Download it and place it in the directory you want to install FonB in.
-In our case, we will be installing PhoneB in `/usr/local` directory, so place the downloaded file here.
+In our case, we will be installing PhoneB in `/usr/local` directory, so place the downloaded file here (using `wget http://aptus.com/download/fonb/phoneb_1.0.1.tgz`).
 From here, follow the given steps:

 <a name="decompress-tar"/>
 ####5.1.
 Decompress the tar files: